-Budgeted to Budgeted to Budgeted to Budgeted to be be be be added/taken added/taken Forecast added/taken added/taken Forecast Balance at 31 in 2019/20 in 2019/20 Balance at 31 in 2020/21 in 2020/21 Balance at 31 March 2019 on Revenue on Capital March 2020 on Revenue on Capital March 2021 £ £ £ £ £ £ £ Total of all Earmarked Reserves 9,272,065 2,020,951 -2,172,540 9,120,476 1,707,099 -755,340 10,072,235
+Budgeted to Budgeted to Budgeted to Budgeted to

+be be be be

+added/taken Forecast added/taken Forecast

+Balance at 31 Balance at 31 in 2020/21 in 2020/21

+March 2019 March 2020 on Revenue March 2021

+£ £ £ £ £ £ £

+Total of all Earmarked Reserves 9,272,065 2,020,951 -2,172,540 9,120,476 1,707,099 -755,340 10,072,235

 Description Variance Original Estimate 2019/20 to DRAFT Original Estimate 2020/21 COMMUNITY SERVICES COMMITTEE VARIOUS: Capital Increases to depreciation charges relating to various assets in particular the development of the new facilities at the Edisford Sports Complex and the revaluation of the Castle Museum.
 55,620 PCADM: Public Conveniences Various repairs and maintenance jobs are required to public conveniences including the external redecoration of Whalley and Slaidburn premises and replacement flooring at both Dunsop Bridge and Ribchester toilets.
 8,000 VARIOUS: NNDR Increases to NNDR payable across various council sites.
 This includes the revaluation of the Castle Museum and a decrease or ending in transitional relief currently received.
 7,120 RPOOL: Ribblesdale Pool An increase in the estimate is required as an arrangement has been entered into for an external agency to deliver Parent and Child lessons.
 6,030 RPOOL: Ribblesdale Pool A budget is required for estimated income from the delivery of Parent and Child lessons. -12,770 Inflation 70,060 ECONOMIC DEVELOPMENT COMMITTEE INDDV - Economic Development Increase in support service costs mainly due to an increase in estimated time to be spent on economic development activities by officers of the Economic Development and Planning Services.
 13,220 INDDV - Economic Development Depreciation charge on the planned expenditure for gateway signs at Whalley, Longridge and Clitheroe.
-6,670 Inflation 1,040 HEALTH AND HOUSING COMMITTEE CTBEN - Localised Council Tax Support AdminHGBEN - Housing BenefitsUCRED - Universal CreditEstimated decreases in Housing Benefits, Local Council Tax Support andUniversal Credit administration funding to be received from CentralGovernment in 2020/21, based on the general trend of reductions inadministration grant allocations in recent years.
-The actual 2020/21administration grant funding allocations to be received from CentralGovernment will be confirmed in due course.
+6,670 Inflation 1,040 HEALTH AND HOUSING COMMITTEE , CTBEN - Localised Council Tax Support Admin HGBEN - Housing Benefits UCRED - Universal Credit Estimated decreases in Housing Benefits, Local Council Tax Support and Universal Credit administration funding to be received from Central Government in 2020/21, based on the general trend of reductions in administration grant allocations in recent years.
+The actual 2020/21 administration grant funding allocations to be received from Central Government will be confirmed in due course.
 14,600 CLMKT - Clitheroe Market Estimated increase in depreciation charges, based on the increased value of the market assets as a result of the Clitheroe Market Improvements works in 2019/20.
 12,350 CLMKT - Clitheroe Market There will be no stalls income in 2020/21, as a result of the stalls being 6,960

 Description Variance Original Estimate 2019/20 to DRAFT Original Estimate 2020/21 removed from the market bull ring in early 2020, partly offset by an estimated increase in pitches income, as some current stallholders may remain as pitch traders.
 CLDCY - Closed Churchyards The costs of grounds maintenance work on closed churchyards that the Council has responsibility for are being charged to a new Closed Churchyards cost centre included in this Committee's revenue account.
 The costs were previously charged to the Community Services Committee revenue account.
 Consequently, £9,220 of budget is to be transferred from the Community Services Committee to this Committee in 2020/21 to reflect where grounds maintenance work costs are now charged.
-9,220 Where grounds maintenance work could are new onarged.
-HSTRA - Housing Strategy New budget introduced for the estimated annual rent income for the two new Longridge affordable rent properties purchased and leased to a registered housing provider. -6,200 Inflation -1,690
+9,220 HSTRA - Housing Strategy New budget introduced for the estimated annual rent income for the two new Longridge affordable rent properties purchased and leased to a registered housing provider. -6,200 Inflation -1,690